 • your name, address, occupation and contact details (address, telephone numbers and email address);

-• information about your dealings with us or any of our clients;
+• information about your dealings with us;

 • your interests regarding areas of law or events;